pi0/apt-cyg/README.md

     cyg install nano

 ## A Note About Licensing

-The main reason that this branch was born was about a sad DCMA about transcode-open/apt-cyg
-You can read full notice here: https://github.com/github/dmca/blob/master/2016-01-26-apt-cyg.md
-So i forked kou1okada/apt-cyg (MIT) and **legally sublicensed** it to **GPLv3** to avoid problems like this in feature..

 ```
-This fork is released under GPLv3 License by pi0
+This fork is released under GPLv3 License
 You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available
 under the GPL along with build & install instructions. ( see GPLv3.txt )
 ```
+The main reason that this branch was born was about a sad DCMA about transcode-open/apt-cyg
+You can read full notice here: https://github.com/github/dmca/blob/master/2016-01-26-apt-cyg.md
+So i forked kou1okada/apt-cyg (MIT) and **legally sublicensed** it to **GPLv3** to avoid problems like this in feature..

 ## Features

 ### dist-upgrade support